astronomer/astro-provider-databricks/README.md

 from airflow.decorators import dag, task_group
 from astro_databricks import DatabricksNotebookOperator, DatabricksWorkflowTaskGroup

-# define your cluster spec - can have 1 to many clusters
+# define your cluster spec - can have from 1 to many clusters
 job_cluster_spec = [
    {
       "job_cluster_key": "astro_databricks",